Would you like help to become debt free?

 What to do when financial hardship hits home!

-While many of us worry about our finances, some people are under extreme financial hardship and stress – to the point of not being able to manage their everyday living expenses or pay their debts.
-Often, this is the result of changing circumstances such as job loss, divorce, or major health issues – all of which can impact a person’s ability to meet their financial commitments.
+Many people are concerned about their finances, but some experience severe financial hardship and stress, making it difficult to cover everyday living expenses or pay off debts.
+Often, this situation arises from changing circumstances such as job loss, divorce, or significant health issues, which can greatly affect a person’s ability to fulfil their financial obligations.

-In such circumstances, it is always advisable to contact your creditors (people you owe money to) and explain your situation, and, if appropriate, arrange a financial hardship variation to help lighten the burden.
+In such situations, it is advisable to reach out to your creditors and explain your circumstances.
+If necessary, you can arrange a financial hardship variation to help ease the burden.

 Financial hardship variation

-A financial hardship variation with a lender will often include the following provisions within a set period of time:
+A financial hardship variation with a lender will often include the following provisions within a set period:

 • Increase the length of your loan term – allowing lower repayments